nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

        Expected: No note is deleted as note id is invalid.
 Error details shown in the status message.

     3. Test case: `delete note -id 1 -nid 1`<br>
-       Expected: The note with id 1 is no longer shown in the first contact in the list.
+       Expected: The note deleted is no longer shown in the first contact in the list.
 The note deleted is shown in the status message.

 2. Deleting note while all contacts is shown but note does not exist.
     1. Prerequisites: List all contacts using the list command.
 At least one contact is shown in the list.<br>